SeenamZaSodaSingha/Short-Course-PWST/README.md

 ## Course Outline
 - OWASP
 - Servers and Clients concept
-- Penetration Testing Methodology
+- Penetration Testing
-- Vulnerability Assessment and Penetration Testing (VAPT)
+- Vulnerability and Exploitation
+- Exploitation labs

 ## Course Materials
 Presentation and Lab Script will be available in this repository in `Materials` folder.
 You can clone this repository or download it as zip file.
 If you are not familiar with git, you can download it as zip file by clicking on the green button `Code` and then `Download ZIP`.